 Avery R. Buras

-Based upon experience and education, my areas of interest and competence include: Childhood and Adolescent Development, Psychoeducational and Psychological Evaluations for Adults, Children and Adolescents (ages 7 and up); Neurodevelopmental Disorders; Autistic Spectrum Disorders; Specific Learning Disabilities; Attention-Deficit/Hyperactivity Disorder; Individual and Group Therapy; Substance Use Disorders in Adolescents and Adults; Cognitive Behavioral Therapy; Co-Occurring Disorders (Substance Use Disorders and Psychiatric Conditions); Competency (to stand trial) Evaluations for Adolescents and Adults.
+Based upon experience and education, my areas of interest and competence include: Psychoeducational and Psychological Evaluations for Adults, Children and Adolescents (ages 7 and above); Childhood and Adolescent Development; Neurodevelopmental Disorders; Autistic Spectrum Disorders; Specific Learning Disabilities; Attention-Deficit/Hyperactivity Disorder; Individual and Group Therapy; Substance Use Disorders in Adolescents and Adults; Cognitive Behavioral Therapy; Co-Occurring Disorders (Substance Use Disorders and Psychiatric Conditions).

 Brief Summary of Professional and Additional Experiences: